bennylope/bennylope.github.com/_posts/2014-12-30-the-remote-developer.md

 ### Documentation

 No internet connection means no Stack Overflow, sorry.
-For the a while I relied on local copies of major packages I used so that I could read the docs when I had poor connectivity (I still keep local copies! see below).
+For a while I relied on local copies of major packages I used so that I could read the docs when I had poor connectivity (I still keep local copies! see below).
 Now my primary documentation source is a Mac app called